I promised the Cheryl Atkins audio, and I just, I didn't get to it.

 I mean, why not?

-I mean, it's as it's as worthwhile as anything else, the networks are saying.
+I mean, it's as worthwhile as anything else, the networks are saying.

 A new report circulating in the Kremlin prepared by the GRU.

-This is the sister relationship or organization of the KGB, states that uh Aerospace Defense Forces experts remain puzzled as to why the United States Navy captured and then diverted a Malaysia Airlines civilian aircraft from its intended flight path to their Vast and highly secretive Indian Ocean base located Diego Garcia.
+This is the sister relationship or organization of the KGB states that Aerospace Defense Forces experts remain puzzled as to why the United States Navy captured and then diverted a Malaysia Airlines civilian aircraft from its intended flight path to their vast and highly secretive Indian Ocean base located Diego Garcia.

-According to this report circulating in the Kremlin, Malaysia Flight 370 was uh was a scheduled passenger flight from Kuala Lumpur to Beijing when on 8th March uh this year it disappeared and blah,
+According to this report circulating in the Kremlin, Malaysia Flight 370 was a scheduled passenger flight from Kuala Lumpur to Beijing when on 8 March this year, it disappeared and blah, blah, blah.

-blah, blah, but interesting to note, the report says was that Flight 70 was already under Russian and Chinese military surveillance after it received a highly suspicious cargo load.
+But interesting to note, the report says, was that Flight 70 was already under Russian and Chinese military surveillance after it received a highly suspicious cargo load.

 He thinks it was the cargo.

-Highly suspicious cargo load that had been traced to the Indian Ocean Nation, Republic of Seychelle.
+Highly suspicious cargo load that had been traced to the Indian Ocean nation Republic of Seychelles or Seychelles.

 And where cargo had previously been aboard the U.S. container ship Maersk, Alabama.

-So an American cargo ship, the Mayersk Alabama had cargo that was offloaded on the Republic of Seychelle and then put on the Malaysian airliner.
+So an American cargo ship, the Maersk, Alabama, had cargo that was offloaded on the Republic of Seyche and then put on the Malaysian airliner.

-Now, I have not watched any of the TV coverage.
+Now, I have not watched any of the TV coverage, so I don't know if this, have you seen this on TV?

 But you haven't been watching, so you don't know.